Can your Fitbit cause skin irritation or rashes? Unfortunately, yes. Learn what I did to prevent my Fitbit from causing my skin to react.

 If you suspect you have an allergy to the metal components of your Fitbit, it’s likely caused by the metal in the charging contacts reacting to the salts in your sweat and skin.

-Very little of your Fitbit’s buckle actually comes into contact with the skin.
+Very little of your Fitbit’s buckle comes into contact with the skin.
 So if you narrowed your skin’s reaction to the metals, it’s likely from those gold-colored charging contacts.

 The simple solution is to cover those contacts when wearing it!